Valley of Mexico: First human habitation

 Giant Columbian mammoths once populated the area, and the valley contains the most extensive mammoth kill sites in Mexico.
-Most of the sites are located on what were the shores of Lake Texcoco in the north of the Federal District and the adjacent municipalities of Mexico State such as in Santa Isabel Ixtapan, Los Reyes Acozac, Tepexpan and Tlanepantla.
+Most of the sites are located on what were the shores of Lake Texcoco in the north of the Federal District and the adjacent municipalities of Mexico State such as in Santa Isabel Ixtapan, Los Reyes Acozac, Tepexpan and Tlalnepantla.
 Mammoth bones are still occasionally found in farmland here.
 They have been discovered in many parts of the Federal District itself, particularly during the construction of the city's Metro lines and in the neighborhoods of Del Valle in the center, Lindavista to the center-north and Coyoacán in the south of the city.
 The symbol for Line 4's Talisman station of the Mexico City Metro is a mammoth, due to the fact that so many bones were uncovered during its construction.
 However, the richest site for mammoth remains in the valley is at the Paleontological Museum in Tocuila, a 45 ha site located near the town of Texcoco in Mexico State.
 Although there is some evidence around the old lakeshores that the first populations here survived by hunting, gathering, and possibly by scavenging, evidence from this time period is scarce.